 - OrthoPediatrics cares about our environmental impact while working in a highly regulated industry and we are certified according to ISO 13485. - The Company and its associates regularly participate in philanthropic causes important to our local communities.
 We also partner with charitable organizations that provide pediatric orthopedic care around the world.
-In 2020 we were named as "Corporate Partner of the Year" by the World Pediatric Project with whom we work to provide access to medical care for children in developing countries. - · We are committed to fostering an environment that is respectful, compassionate, and inclusive of everyone in our community. - The Company and its Board of Directors understand the value of diversity.
-In 2022, the Company added one additional diverse Director and our Board is targeting the addition of another diverse candidate in 2023.
+In 2020, we were named as "Corporate Partner of the Year" by the World Pediatric Project with whom we work to provide access to medical care for children in developing countries. - We are committed to fostering an environment that is respectful, compassionate, and inclusive of everyone in our community which is communicated in our diversity and inclusion policy.
+For seven years we have been recognized by the Indiana Chamber of Commerce Best Companies to Work in Indiana. - The Company and its Board of Directors understand the value of diversity.
+In 2022 and again in 2023, the Company added diverse Directors to our Board and will continue its Board diversity initiative in the future.